Six Tips for a Successful Renegotiation Process

-Through multiple procurement projects, we have participated in hundreds of negotiation meetings with suppliers, that has provided us with valuable insight into how to ensure a successful renegotiation process.
+Through multiple procurement projects, we've participated in hundreds of negotiation meetings with suppliers, that's provided us with valuable insight into how to ensure a successful renegotiation process.
 In this article, we share six practical tips on how to secure sustainable, long-term results from a renegotiation.

 Being well prepared is crucial for the outcome of a negotiation meeting.
 Prior to the meeting, you should always conduct thorough analysis to better understand the current situation.
 We recommend using a mix of both internal and external analysis for this purpose.